enfiskutensykkel/i-tide/README.md

 I've written this specifically for the environment I'm hosted on, so I imagine getting it to work on your own web server might take some work.
-Feel free to ask me if you need information about web server configuration. modi\_php configuration and so on, and I'll try to answer them.
+Feel free to ask me if you need information about web server configuration. mod\_php configuration and so on, and I'll try to answer them.
 It's not my personal server, but hosted on the university's servers, so that's why my choices were limited.